-If your hot flashes become unbearable, your doctor may suggest one of the following treatments:
+If your hot flashes become unbearable, your doctor may suggest medicine to try to reduce them.

 Taking care of your mental, emotional, and physical health will help you better face the changes that will come from advanced cancer and its treatment.
 The role you play in taking care of yourself is just as important as any medication or treatment.